Home / Resume / Construction / Carpenter Resume

 Start as a carpenter's helper

 Helper and laborer positions on carpentry crews are the most common entry point.
-You will carry materials, hold walls, clean up, and learn by watching.
+You will carry materials, hold walls, clean up, and learn rough framing by watching.
 Most helpers move into apprentice roles within 6 to 12 months.

 Frequently asked questions